 C. Fitting to a non-linear model As for linear models, one minimizes χ^2 in Eq.
-(65).
+(64).
 The difference is that the resulting equations are non-linear so there might be many solutions or non at all.
-Techniques for solving the coupled non-linear equations invariably require specifying an initial value for the variables a{α} .
-The most common method for fitting to non-linear models is the Levenberg-Marquardt (LM) method, see e.g. Numerical Recipes [1].
+Techniques for solving the coupled 4 It is conventional to include the factor of 1/2.

+non-linear equations invariably require specifying an initial value for the variables a{α} .
+The most common method for fitting to non-linear models is the Levenberg-Marquardt (LM) method, see e.g. Numerical Recipes [2].
 Implementing the Numerical Recipes code for LM is a little complicated because it requires the user to provide a routine for the derivatives of χ^2 with respect to the fit parameters as well as for χ^2 itself, and to check for convergence.
 Alternatively, one can use the fitting routines in the scipy package of python or use gnuplot.
-(For these, see the comments in Appendix D about getting the error bars in the parameters correct.
+(For the latter, see the comment in Appendix D about getting the error bars in the parameters correct.
 This applies when fitting to linear as well as non-linear models.)
 One difference from fitting to a linear model is that the curvature matrix, defined by the LHS of Eq.
-(92) is not constant but is a function of the fit parameters.
+(91) is not constant but is a function of the fit parameters.
 Nonetheless, the covariance matrix, which is the inverse of the curvature matrix at the minimum of χ^2 , still gives information about error bars on the fit parameters.
 This is discussed more in the next subsection, in which we point out, however, that, in general, error bars for non-linear models should be determined by investigating the global behavior of χ^2 as each of the parameters is varied in turn, rather than getting them from the local curvature at the minimum.
 As a reminder: